nalej/docs/tutorials/dockerappinnalej.md

 ![Uploading a descriptor to register an application.](../.gitbook/assets/app_register.png)

-What we can see now is a special dialog where we can upload our application descriptor, so the application gets registered in the system.
+What we can see now is a dialog where we can upload our application descriptor, so the application gets registered in the system.
 We can click on it to search the file in our file system, or we can just drag it and drop it in the designed area.
 After that, just clicking on the **Register** button will register the application in the system.

 ![Register app](../.gitbook/assets/registerapp%20%283%29.png)